Skip to Content

 • Prefer official upstream Docker images

-• Use random form fields for passwords and secrets
+• Provide sensible defaults; use random form fields for passwords and secrets

 • Declare min_hub_version if your app needs a recent Hub feature

-• Test on both amd64 and arm64 if you claim both architectures
+• Set supported_architectures accurately, and test on both amd64 and arm64 if you claim both

 • Do not bundle telemetry or phone-home behaviour without disclosure